How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 Sometimes it’s easier to have a simpler blog theme that’s easy to set up than a complicated one.

-Some themes will require to be uploaded to your content a certain way through your C-panel with your hosting provider.
+Some themes will need to be uploaded to your content in a certain way through your C-panel with your hosting provider.

 Ask the developer for instructions (they usually will have them available to you).